 TCAM enables line-rate forwarding

-The MAC table is stored in hardware that searches all entries in one clock cycle.
-This is why switches forward at wire speed regardless of table size.
+The MAC table is stored in hardware that searches all entries in 1 clock cycle.
+Switches forward at wire speed regardless of table size.

 Without MAC table flushing after a topology change, traffic goes to the wrong port for up to 300 seconds.
 Verify that MRP_TopologyChange propagates to all ring members.

 Switching operates within a single network segment.
-The next chapter covers VLANs — how to divide a single physical switch into multiple logical segments, which is the foundation of every industrial network security design.
+The next chapter covers VLANs — how to divide a single physical switch into multiple logical segments.
+VLANs are the foundation of every industrial network security design.